-3/ Undo & remove, with the battery powered drill if you if you are able to, all cross head screws securing the bottom panel.
-Make a note of the two (or 3 on a 4/5 octave) types of screw so you can replace them correctly.
+3/ Undo and remove, with the battery powered drill if you if you are able to, all cross head screws securing the bottom panel.
+Make a note of the three types of screws for when you replace them.
+Then lift off the panel.
+4/ Locate the key to be replaced.

-4/ Lift off bottom panel.

-5/ Locate the key to be replaced.
 Gently pull off the white plastic housing after releasing the springy plastic clip holding it in place.
-Now undo & remove the two nuts and crinkle washers.

-6/ To remove the Key you will need to do two operations at once.
-Get your hand under the Key to be removed & work the Key out with your other hand.
-You may find this operation easier if you are able to raise the instrument onto its front or back edge.
+Now undo and remove the two nuts and crinkle washers.
+5/ To remove the Key you will need to do two operations at once.
+Get your hand under the Key to be removed and work the Key out with your other hand.
+You may find this operation easier to do if you are able to raise the instrument onto its front or back edge.
 You may need to coax the connector housing through the hole.
 Take care not to pull the wires unduly.

-7/ Re assembly is the opposite process but concern yourself with the points below as well as the general notes at the top.
+6/ Re assembly is the opposite process but concern yourself with the points below as well as the general notes at the top.
 When putting the new Key in be careful not to trap any wires coming from the Key.
 Compare the wire loop with keys nearby as they should all be the same.
-Also you can test this before putting the crinkle washers & nuts by moving the wires into & out of the hole noticing that they are free to move.
+Also you can test this before putting the crinkle washers & nuts by moving the wires into and out of the hole noticing that they are free to move.
 If not tease the wires so that they become free.
 Now place and tighten up the nuts so the crinkle washers grip into the circuit board and Aluminium but do not over tighten to completely flatten the crinkle washers.
 Clean with tissue or cloth the two gold plated pins of the connector block to remove any grease/oil that may have come from your fingers prior to pushing the the key connector housing back onto the block.
 The housing only fits on one way.
-Place the bottom cover back on and place and tighten a couple of screws in the Holes.
+Place the bottom cover back on the same way round as it came off and place and tighten a couple of screws in the Holes.
 Carefully tighten the screws.
 Then turn the Xylosynth the correct way up and test the key to see if it working properly.
 You can just look at the Blue LED and tap the key when the power lead is plugged in.
-If OK then put the remaining screws into the bottom cover.
+If OK then put the remaining scews into the bottom cover.

 8.0 Physical Specifications

-3 Octave
+5 Octave

-Overall Length: 1225mm (48.25")
+Overall Length: 1980mm (78")

+- Folded 1190mm (47")

-Height: 82mm (3.552")
+Height: 82mm (3.5")

 Depth: 360mm (14")

-Weight: 10Kg (22lb)
+Weight: 20 Kg (44lb)

-Keys: 37
+Keys: 61

 9.0 Help

 We are a small and friendly electronic percussion company and we will help in any way we can with any queries.
 You are never more than a phone call or e-mail away from expert advice and in our experience 99% of problems can be solved this way.
 If something more urgent happens we can help you assess the problem and find the best way forward as quickly as possible.
 As well as this we are happy to give advice on other related equipment and keep our web-page up to date with new developments so you'll always know what's new with Wernick.

 10.0 How to Contact Us

-+44 (0) 116-255 6225

-Telephone: +44 (0) 116-212 8045
+Telephone: +44 (0) 116-255-6225

-Fax:

-e-mail: info@wernick.net

-URL: htttp://www.wernick.net

-Contact Name: Will Wernick, Julie-Ellen John
+e-mail: URL: Contact Name: info@wernick.net htttp://www.wernick.net Will Wernick, Julie-Ellen John

-Patents: United States 5854436

-UK & France (EP) 0732683
+Patents: United States 5854436 UK & France (EP) 0732683 Germany 69610518

-Germany 69610518

-© Wernick Musical Instruments 2005 All Rights Reserved
+© Wernick Musical Instruments 2006 All Rights Reserved.
 All Specifications in this manual are subject to change without notification